Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 Her barbarian son lends no words to his confusion.

-“Run back to Britannia.”
+“Run back to Brittania.”

 Fingers find her ears, and lips touch her nose.